 How does fall color develop?

 Daylight hours and weather conditions are the two major players in fall color development.
-As sunlight hours wane, trees respond by producing less chlorophyll, bringing out a medley of yellow, brown and orange leaves.
+As sunlight hours wane, trees respond by producing less chlorophyll, causing a medley of yellow, brown and orange leaves to bloom across Wisconsin and beyond.

 Colors, especially reds, thrive in warm days and cool (but not freezing) nights.
 Severe weather conditions can delay or impact the season’s color – an early frost, strong winds and heavy rain are the biggest culprits.

-Different trees produce a range of colors: In Wisconsin, you’ll find oaks (red/brown), birch (bright yellow), dogwood (purple/red), poplar (golden yellow) and maple trees (orange/red/yellow) in abundance.
+Different species of trees produce a range of colors: in Wisconsin, you’ll find oaks (red/brown), birch (bright yellow), dogwood (purple/red), poplar (golden yellow) and maple trees (orange/red/yellow) in abundance.

 When will the leaves change?

-Fall color develops from north to south, typically starting in mid-September and going through October.
+Fall color develops from north to south (cooler to warmer), typically starting in mid-September and going through October.
 The Wisconsin Fall Color Report is your place to go for timely updates as the season progresses – the report breaks down the percentage of color change county by county, updated regularly by Fall Color Reporters in every corner of the state.

-Find the estimated week of peak, descriptions of the color’s progress, weather forecasts and photos specific to location, all in one place.
+Find the estimated week of peak, descriptions of which hues are where, weather forecasts and photos specific to location, all in one place before adventuring out to experience it for yourself.

 Where can I see fall color in Wisconsin?